atoponce/cardciphers/card_chameleon/README.rst

       and write it down.
    e) Exchange the first red ciphertext card "c" with the top red card.
    f) Move the top two cards (one red, one black) to the bottom of the deck.

+6. Unpad the message using the PKCS#7 padding as described above.